seL4/camkes-tool/libsel4camkes/docs/virtqueue.md

 }
 ```

-From the example above, the driver side of the virtqueue is `bar` and the
+From the example above, the driver side of the virtqueue is `bar` and the device
-device side is `baz`.
-The IDs of this particular virtqueue channel is 1 for
+side is `baz`.
+The IDs of this particular virtqueue channel are 1 for both
-both components.
-It is possible to have multiple channels for a component, but
+components.
+It is possible to have multiple channels for a component, but each
-each channel's ID must be different.
-The memory size of the channel is 4096 and
+channel's ID must be different.
+The memory size of the channel is one page by
-can also be changed, however, it must be page-aligned to 4096.
+default and can be changed.
+However, it must be page-aligned.
+The size of a small
+page on all currently supported platforms (Arm, x86, x64, RISCV) is 4096 bytes.

 Next, in the application code, the driver and device side of the channel must
-initialise their end of the channel by calling the appropriate function from
+each initialise their end of the channel by calling the appropriate function
-the following:
+from the following:

 ```c
 static inline int camkes_virtqueue_driver_init(virtqueue_driver_t *driver, unsigned int camkes_virtqueue_id) { ... }